• Skip to primary navigation

 If you have a mix of sizes, shoot for 7-8 minutes and just toss the basket a few times while it’s cooking.

-picture of thick and thin bunches of asparagus next to each other with text above on cook times
+picture of thick and thin bunches of asparagus next to each other with text above displaying the cook times

 Asparagus is typically sold in a “bunch” which is about 3″ (about 7.5 cm) across on the bottom when held bunched together in your hand.
 I’m sharing this incase you’re using fresh garden asparagus and don’t know how big a bunch is.